neondatabase/website/content/docs/connect/connection-errors.md

 ## Relation not found

-This error is often encountered when attempting to set set the Postgres `search_path` session variable using a `SET search_path` statement over a pooled connection.
+This error is often encountered when attempting to set the Postgres `search_path` session variable using a `SET search_path` statement over a pooled connection.
 For more information and workarounds, please see [Connection pooling in transaction mode](/docs/connect/connection-pooling#connection-pooling-in-transaction-mode).

 <NeedHelp/>